-- Material ESG themes - Client Net Zero commitments, including Scope 3 Impact on rental increases resulting from climaterelated regulations (such as improved EPC ratings) - Revenue at risk should Paragon not meet clients' Impact on staff including health (sickness rates), and our people satisfaction and attrition rates
+- Material ESG themes - Client Net Zero commitments, including Scope 3 targets that extend to their supply chain - Revenue at risk should Paragon not meet clients' ESG requirements

 The Sales and Marketing Teams also analyse client requirements to ensure we continue to provide a product and service portfolio that meets market requirements.
 This includes analysis of our clients' drive to digital communication strategies, which is driven by cost and climate-related factors.
 This analysis helps drive our ESG strategy.